Youssef-Danial/hxjson/README.md

 <h1>hxjson</h1>

-**This maybe XSS vulnerable if used with untrusted api or unsantized HTML until coming with a way to handle tbia issue take notice** is very light and easy to use
+**This maybe XSS vulnerable if used with untrusted api or unsantized HTML until coming with a way to handle this issue take Notice** is very light and easy to use
 <h2>How to use it</h2>
 <p>